 If your body can handle any more exertion, there are quite a few other activities at Kicking Horse – which is unusual for such a small resort.
 For instance, there’s a small ice-skating rink, as well as snow tubing, snowshoeing, cross-country skiing and spa services.

-Kicking Horse now offer heli-skiing options right out the base of the resort via Purcell Heli-Skiing - a must for true powderhounds!
+Kicking Horse now offers heli-skiing options right out the base of the resort via Purcell Heli-Skiing - a must for true powderhounds!

 Further afield, there’s also snowmobiling, backcountry skiing and a wolf center.
 And non-skiers can join their skiing friends at the Eagle’s Eye restaurant by buying a sightseeing Gondola ticket.